joelapsansky/credit-risk-analysis/README.md

 * The naive random oversampling method yielded a balanced accuracy score of 66%
      - SMOTE oversampling and and undersampling were worse than this
-     - Combination using SMOTEEN perfermed slighly better yielding a score of 68%
+     - Combination using SMOTEEN performed slightly better yielding a score of 68%
-* The balanced random forest classifer ensemble learner performed much better than the previous 4 models returning a balanced acuracy score of 79%
+* The balanced random forest classifier ensemble learner performed much better than the previous 4 models returning a balanced accuracy score of 79%

 ### Precision and Recall Scores
 * All oversampling and undersampling methods returned a very low precision score
 * SMOTE oversampling and undersampling had recall scores below 70%, but combination sampling raised the score above 75%
-* The balanced random forest classifer ensemble learner returned a low precision score (3%)
+* The balanced random forest classifier ensemble learner returned a low precision score (3%)
      - The recall score was 70% for high-risk applicants

 ![Resampling Class Report](/Images/resampling_class_report.png "Resampling Class Report")